 The Ontario Court of Justice has established procedures to allow individuals to apply to vary their release conditions by electronic means rather than attending at the courthouse The new procedures govern consent variations of release conditions for individuals who have been released either by the Court (s.
 515 of the Criminal Code) or by the police (s.
 498, 499 or 503 of the Criminal Code).
 Please see:

 The Ontario Court of Justice recognizes the critical importance of the open courts principle, including during the COVID-19 pandemic.
+For information about how the media and the public can access court proceedings, please see the Notice Regarding Media and Public Access to Ontario Court of Justice Proceedings during the COVID-19 Pandemic.

 The addresses and phone numbers of all Ontario Court of Justice courthouses are posted on the Ministry of the Attorney General website.
 Each courthouse also has an email account where you can file documents electronically or submit requests.